Whilst it may not seem overly important to you right now, properly setting goals can be EXTREMELY POWERFUL if you do it right.

 3. Focus on one thing at a time

-One of my favorite personal development books is called ‘The One Thing’ by Gary Keller.
+One of my favourite personal development books is called ‘The One Thing’ by Gary Keller.

 The book explains about ”the myth of multi-tasking”, and how focusing on doing just one thing at a time (and doing it well) rather than trying to be a ‘multi-tasking superhero’ (as Gary refers to it in the book), can change the outcome dramatically.